kragen/derctuo/segments-and-blocks.md

 CPython.
 Some selectors like `#ifTrue:ifFalse:` are special-cased by the virtual machine.

+(Hmm, actually maybe Smalltalk does have such a notion: "bits" fields.)

 So in a sense this is a simplification of the Smalltalk model, with just one uniform kind of node for instance variables, local variables, etc., but with storage for pointer-free bytes slapped onto the side.

+Kaehler & Krasner's 1982 LOOM paper describes an approach that is very similar in many ways, maintaining an in-RAM cache of up to 2<sup>15</sup> "resident" objects linked together with 16-bit short Oops, out of a possible total of 2<sup>31</sup> objects on disk (occupying a maximum of 2<sup>33</sup> bytes, since it was 1982), linked together with 32-bit long Oops.
+Nonresident objects' ambassadors in RAM are called "leaves".
+They mention that the average object in their system consumes 13 words in memory (26 bytes), plus perhaps a couple more words in the Resident Object Table.
+To save RAM, some short-Oop fields are just 0 ("lambda") instead of pointing at leaf objects, requiring LOOM to refetch the on-disk object to find the long Oop they're supposed to refer to.

+Their short-Oop mechanism is table-based, unlike HotSpot's short-Oop mechanism, which represents a 64-bit object pointer as a 36-bit (?) offset from a global heap base address, shifted right by 4 (?) bits and thus stored in a 32-bit word.
+This permits relocation of objects when their 4-word leaves are replaced by full-fledged resident objects after being brought in from disk.

+It's unclear to me how LOOM's on-disk garbage collection was supposed to work.

 Running on microcontrollers
 ---------------------------